mulanwanderingearth/adagrams-py/README.md

 Implement a function called `get_highest_word_score` in `game.py`.
 This method should have the following properties:

 - Has one parameter: `word_list`, which is a list of strings
-- Returns a tuple that represents the data of a winning word and it's score.
+- Returns a tuple that represents the data of a winning word and its score.
 The tuple must contain the following elements:
   - index 0 ([0]): a string of a word
   - index 1 ([1]): the score of that word
 - In the case of tie in scores, use these tie-breaking rules: